Liu Kuo-sung

 The Scripture of a Missionary of Modern Ink Painting II

-Liu Kuo-sung, Mid-Autumn Festival, 1969 © The Liu Kuo-sung Archives
+Liu Kuo-sung, Pressing on the Brow, 1964 © The Liu Kuo-sung Archives

 See all Journal articles